 Running around the house wiping greasy handprints off the walls 34 times in a row is enough to drive any mom insane—or to the park!
 Your kiddo needs to blow off steam, and so do you.
 Besides meeting new moms there, being outside helps us mamas with a little thing called postpartum depression.

 If you’re too shy to strike up a conversation with another mother, it’s bound that your children will bring you together.
 I recently met an awesome mom, and her two daughters, at our neighborhood playground.
 And, guess what?
 I’m going to a big BBQ at her house next month.
 Bring on the steak, beer, and diaper talks!

 Hey, you got to laugh at these things, right?
 Once you get to know some of your favorite followers, you may end up meeting them in person too.
-I did and she was just as awesome face-to-face!
+I’ve met up with several and plan on meeting even more in the future.

 Mommy and Me Workout Classes